mgkid3310/AWESome/README.md

 6. Cockpit Utility

+Adds camera shake feature reflecting the vehicle's speed and
+status including the touchdown speed, and checklists feature
-Provides checklists for fixed-wing pilots, with decision
+for fixed-wing pilots which provides decision speed, rotate
-speed, rotate speed, etc. automatically filled in.
-This helps
+speed, landing speed and many more automatically filled in.
-pilots to check if they have anything missing and gives
+This helps pilots to check if they have anything forgotten
-reference speeds for takeoff and landing.
+and gives reference speeds for takeoff and landing.
 &nbsp;

 ----------------